 Herzing’s Personal Support Worker training program is known for its exceptional instructors and qualified graduates.
 This training is designed to quickly and effectively prepare students for great PSW jobs in the Ottawa area.

-- 8-month diploma program
+- 8-month certificate program

 - 11 weeks of real work experience